ytisf/theZoo/README.md

 The current default state of theZoo runtime is the CLI which is inspired by MSF.
 The following files and directories are responsible for the application's behaviour.

 ### /conf
 The conf folder holds files relevant to the particular running of the program but are not part of the application.
-You can find the EULA file in the conf, the current database version, the CSV index file and more.
+You can find the EULA file in the conf and more.
 ### /imports
 Contains .py and .pyc import files used by the rest of the application
 ### /malwares